gunjandatta/sprest/README.md

 - Ability to create reusable scripts/solutions
 - Intellisense is available for JavaScript/TypeScript
 - Ability to execute live requests from the browser console, helps to debug issues in production
+- Ability to use pure JavaScript if NodeJS is not available to be installed for TypeScript/WebPack/Babel

 ### Bugs/Issues/Missing Functionality